myhdl/myhdl/doc/source/manual/conversion_examples.rst

 A hierarchical design
 =====================

-The Verilog converter can handle designs with an arbitrarily deep hierarchy.
+The converter can handle designs with an arbitrarily deep hierarchy.

 For example, suppose we want to design an incrementer with Gray code output.
 Using the designs from previous sections, we can proceed as follows::

-   ACTIVE_LOW, INACTIVE_HIGH = 0, 1

    def GrayInc(graycnt, enable, clock, reset, width):